 Question: which one of these two statements feels most true to you?

 I know, you get it.
-Both mean pretty much the same thing, but it’s about your attitude, if you think the glass is half full or half empty, whatever.
+It’s about attitude, if you think the glass is half full or half empty, whatever.

 So which one is it?
 Honestly, how do you feel about yourself?